Skip to content

-We know how important a healthy gut is for our overall health, but could the tiny bacteria in our gut influence our athletic performance and recovery?
-If so, might it be possible to modify our populations of friendly microbes in order to improve an athlete’s performance?
+We know how important a healthy gut is for our overall health, but could the tiny bacteria in our gut affect our sports performance and recovery?
+If so, what can we do to influence them?

 As a first step towards identifying bacteria that might support athletic performance, Scheiman and his researchers collected faecal samples every day from 20 athletes that were training for the Boston marathon.
 They did this for two weeks, starting from a week before the race, and continuing until a week after the event had taken place.
 When they compared the pre-race and the post-race samples they found a sudden and dramatic spike in a population of one particular type of bacteria in the post-race samples.